 - 38. The Reindeer Herding Act recognizes the Sami people's right to use land and water traditionally used for themselves and their reindeer.
 Reindeer herding rights in Sweden are exclusive to the Sami people and may only be exercised by those who are members of designated communities, known as samebyar, and who practise reindeer herding as their principal livelihood.
 Specific reindeer grazing areas have not yet been officially demarcated in Sweden.
 Importantly, in 2002 the Government appointed a Boundary Delimitation Commission to identify lands traditionally used by the Sami people.
 The Commission delivered its report in 2006.
 Although the former Special Rapporteur recommended that Sweden increase its efforts to demarcate the traditional territory of the Sami people (see A/HRC/18/35/Add.2, para.
 82), the Government has not yet done so.
 The limited protection for the Sami people of their right to their lands and resources and the lack of concrete action, including the adoption of specific legislation, is cause for concern and continues to be subject to criticism by the United Nations human rights treaty bodies.
-Action of the Sami people of the United Nations human rights treaty bodies. - 39.
+Action of the sami people of the subject to criticism by the United Nations human rights treaty bodies. - 39.
 Compounding the difficulty faced by the Sami in asserting their rights is the fact that the legal aid system in Sweden does not provide financial support for Sami people to that end, a concern also previously raised by United Nations human rights treaty bodies (see CCPR/C/SWE/CO/6, para.
 21, and CERD/C/SWE/CO/18, para.
 20) and the former Special Rapporteur (see A/HRC/18/35/Add.2, para.
 51).
-In practice, the exclusion of Sami communities from financial support under the Legal Aid Act18 has significantly limited
+In practice, the exclusion of Sami communities from financial support under the Legal Aid Act has significantly limited their ability to effectively assert their rights, including in the face of natural resource investments on their traditional territories and in disputes concerning reindeer grazing rights.